 - Hold down pages: When reading or using a cookbook, use a clothespin to keep the pages open and secure.

-- Prop up pictures: Clip a picture — or even a recipe card — and balance the clothespin on a surface.
+- Prop up pictures: Clip a picture — or even a recipe card — and balance the clothespin upside down on a surface.

 - Closing bags of food: To prevent chips or nuts from going stale, secure the packaging with clothespins.